sempwn/cr0eso/README.md

 ## Data

-Data for facility outbreaks in BC is pending, but once released will be included within the [/data/](./data/) folder.
-See the [Changelog](https://sempwn.github.io/cr0eso/news/index.html) for updates to the package included new data.
+Data for facility outbreaks in BC is now included in the package, and can be found within the [/data/](./data/) folder, or in the [docs](https://sempwn.github.io/cr0eso/reference/BC_LTHC_outbreaks_100Imputs.html).

+See the [Changelog](https://sempwn.github.io/cr0eso/news/index.html) for any more updates to the package including new data.